Quick page jumps:

 Return to the page top. ↑

 Standing above the mass of too-often-superficial Carroll material on the web is the Lewis Carroll Home Page (hosted by the Lewis Carroll Society of North America), a fine starting point for solid Carroll information; there is also a page from a corresponding U.K. organization, The Lewis Carroll Society.
-A utile newcomer is Edward Wakeling’s The Real Lewis Carroll (“A site for people interested in accurate information about Lewis Carroll”)
+A utile newcomer is Edward Wakeling’s The Real Lewis Carroll [archived copy] (“A site for people interested in accurate information about Lewis Carroll”)

 The “Author’s Calendar” is its usual reliable self in providing a Carroll page with full biographic information, plus some nice discussion of the works.
 The Victorian Web also has good Carroll resources.
 And Lenny de Rooy has a pleasing site specifically about the Alice books.